 How to Clean, Remove and Prevent Cloudy Glass Efficiently

 As a restaurant or bar owner, you can’t take the risk of cloudy glasses.
-Imagine a situation in which kitchen operator opens the dishwasher and sees foggy glasses.
+Imagine a situation in which the kitchen operator opens the dishwasher and sees foggy glasses.
 Or even worse, a regular customer that gets a hazy glass of wine.

 To figure out what occurs onto the glass, it is essential to know what type of material glassware is.
-It may look a solid substance to the touch, but it is actually a non-crystal solid, a liquid that was supercooled and is now somewhere between a liquid and a solid.
+It may look like a solid substance to the touch, but it is actually a non-crystal solid, a liquid that was supercooled and is now somewhere between a liquid and a solid.
 Therefore, a liquid can seep into the glass through microfractures, giving the surface a foggy looking.

 What is Cloudy Glass?

 A cloudy or sick glass is an industry term describing glass that has calcium deposits, which produces a light, hazy appearance in glassware.
 Often, cloudiness is caused by permanent contact with hard water the water that contains calcium, lime, or other minerals and this cloudiness can be challenging to get rid of.

 Of course, glassware is made to be used, but you can achieve great cloudy glass prevention with thoroughly rinsing the item after each use and hand-dry with a microfiber cloth.